wormhole-foundation/xdapp-book/src/wormhole/7_TokenBridge.md

-# Portal xAsset Bridge
+# xAsset Bridge

-Portal is a set of ecosystem contracts that provision Wormhole's xAsset layer.
-These contracts allow tokens to be bridged around the Wormhole Ecosystem in a **path-independent** fashion, and are easily composeable with other functions in the Wormhole ecosystem.
+There is a set of ecosystem contracts that provision Wormhole's xAsset layer which allow tokens to be bridged around the Wormhole Ecosystem in a **path-independent** fashion, and are easily composeable with other functions in the Wormhole ecosystem.

-This section provides a high-level overview of how to interact with the Portal contracts.
-If you're looking to interact with Portal directly from a typescript client or backend, you should start with the [Wormhole Typescript SDK](https://www.npmjs.com/package/@certusone/wormhole-sdk).
-If you'd prefer to look at code examples, they are provided in the **Portal Examples** section.
+This section provides a high-level overview of how to interact with the xAsset contracts.

+If you're looking to interact with the Token Bridge directly from a typescript client or backend, you should start with the [Wormhole Typescript SDK](https://www.npmjs.com/package/@certusone/wormhole-sdk).

 ## Creating xAssets